How to declutter paper at home with a 4-step system and organization tips.

-Do you feel overwhelmed by paper clutter?
-Then is time to tackle the piles of papers that have taken over your home, once and for all.
+Then, is time to tackle the piles of papers that have taken over your home, once and for all.

-Having paper clutter at home and the workplace can, not only annoy you, but also keep you from having a less stressful environment and doing your tasks effectively.
+Having paper clutter at home and the workplace can, not only annoy you but also keep you from having a less stressful environment and doing your tasks effectively.

-If you have already decided to declutter your stuff then you may be facing a huge paper clutter that seems impossible to clean up and organize.
+If you have decided to declutter your stuff then you may be facing a huge paper clutter that seems impossible to clean up and organize.

 How to Declutter Paper At Home

-As a result, you may tend to procrastinate and waste time thinking about how to go about decluttering your place when all you really have to do is to get started.
+As a result, you may tend to procrastinate and waste time thinking about how to declutter your home papers when all you really have to do is to get started.

-I find that what work best for me is getting rid of all the papers I no longer need or want.
+I find that what works best for me is getting rid of all the papers I no longer need or want.

 A. Have 4 Containers Ready

-And if the task is too big break it into small chunks of time.
+And if the task is too big, break it into small chunks of time.
 Allocate 15 or 20 minutes (or more if you have the time) each day until the task is done.

-If you can’t bear to part with them why no make a scrapbook or place them in a photo album?
+If you can’t bear to part with them why not make a scrapbook or place them in a photo album?

 B. How to Know What Papers to Keep or Toss

 Ultimately you know your papers better than anyone else and it is up to you to decide what to keep or not.

 Having said that, there is a general rule of 7 years for tax return documentation but, in some cases, people will need to dig deeper than that.

 Keep forever.
 Records such as birth and death certificates, marriage licenses, divorce decrees, Social Security cards, and military discharge papers should be kept indefinitely.
 Also, hold on to any defined-benefit plan documents, estate-planning documents, life-insurance policies, and an inventory of what’s inside your bank safe deposit box.Source

-From now on you need to keep on top of the papers/mail you receive if you want your home to be an uncluttered-free zone.
+From now on, you need to keep on top of the papers/mail you receive if you want your home to be an uncluttered-free zone.

-How to Organize The Papers You Are Keeping
+How to Organize The Papers You Are Keeping (5 Organization Solutions)

 1. Consider Using a Labeled Filing System

 A labeled filing system can help you organize your stuff.
-You can use labels based on aspects of your life such as job, family, business, recreation, etc.
+You can use labels based on aspects of your life such as your job, family, business, recreation, etc.

-If you prefer to have a filing system that is dedicated to your job or business then you can use a labeling system that is based on priority.
+If you prefer to have a filing system that is dedicated to your job or business then, you can use a labeling system that is based on priority.

 You can try having files with labels “today”, “this week”, “this month”, and “this year”.
 Another alternative to using labels is to use color codes.